movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 # Btrfs write support

-This document describes a path from the current read-only implementation to a transactional writer.
-It is a design note, not a claim that the write path is implemented.
+This document tracks the implemented write-path foundation and the remaining work needed for a transactional writer.
+The public filesystem is still
+read-only: writable mounts and VFS mutation operations are not enabled.

 The first writer should batch changes from multiple operations in one transaction.
 It should not commit after each operation.
 It is acceptable for